XeroKimo/xksl.SceneInitializer/README.md

     //Exposed with ISceneInitializeWith<MyPayload>
     public void Initialize(MyPayload args)
     {
+        Spawn(arg.playerPrefab, spawnPoints.Random());
     }
 }

+//Optional: Create a non-generic class which inherits from SceneReference<Initializer>, this enables creating a scriptable object
+//when assigning a initializer to a scene, allowing you to store scenes strongly typed so you can get compile errors instead of runtime ones
+//if you try to load the scene with an incompatible payload public class MySceneReference : SceneReference<MySceneInitializer>
+{

+}
 ```
 2. Create an Initializer in the scene.
-There are 2 approaches, you can do it manually by creating a game object and attaching an initializer script to it, or you can open the Initializer Editor under Scenes->Initializer Window
+It is recommended that you create one through the Initializer Editor under Scenes->Initializer Window to get access to extra features like changing the default initializer type or automatic scene reference creation
 ![Editor Image](/Screenshots/EditorExample.png)
 3. Fill in the data needed for your initializer.
 4. Call `xksl.SceneManager.LoadScene()`